 We are part of the University Research Priority Program on Global Change and Biodiversity, partners in UPSCALE, collaborators of the Biology Integration Institute ASCEND, and contributors to sMile.

 Pictures by A. Steppke, M. de la Harpe, M. Schuman

-In Spatial Genetics, we use scalable spatial tools to prospect for the "planty" side of life's potential in a changing world.
+In Spatial Genetics, we want to know why plants are different, where it matters for ecology and for people.
 We investigate patterns of plant genetic diversity in managed and wild systems, and how these matter.
-Plant genetic variation can affect ecosystem function by influencing suites of specialized chemical mediators produced by plant metabolism, or more broadly conserved plant functional traits.
+Plant genetic variation can affect ecosystem function by influencing many specialized chemical mediators produced by plant metabolism, or more broadly conserved plant functional traits.
 Both kinds of traits are important for how plants interact with and function in their environment.
-Genetic variation is also a kind of "insurance", storing potential plant responses to future environments.
+Genetic variation is like a toolkit which can help plants express different traits in future environments.
 More underResearch